Measuring Student Behavioral Engagement using Histogram of Actions: Proposed Framework

 \subsection{Student Engagement Estimation}

-To determine whether the student is engaged (on-task) or disengaged (off-task), First, we compute the histogram of actions every 2 minutes, because the histogram not only encodes the presence of the actions but also it represents how frequently a student performs an action.
-Frequency is important for interpretation of the actions as explained in Fig.~\ref{fig:dictionary}.
-Since some actions, such as crossing arms and supporting head depends, cannot be interpreted without the student's gaze, we estimate head poses relative to the blackboard.
-Then we calculate how frequently a student looks at the target during the 2 minutes video.
-Finally, actions and gazes normalized frequencies are used as a features vector, which is used to train a Support vector machine (SVM) classifier to identify is the student engaged or disengaged.
+To determine whether a student is engaged (on-task) or disengaged (off-task), we use the histogram of actions, because it not only encodes the presence of the actions but also represents how frequently the student performs an action.
+As shown in Fig.~\ref{fig:dictionary}, experts interpret an action based on its frequency.
+On the other hand, actions such as crossing arms and supporting head cannot be interpreted without the student's gaze.
+So, we estimate the student's head pose relative to a target as described in section \ref{studentGaze}.
+Then we calculate how frequently the student looks at the target during the 2-minute interval.
+Finally, the normalized frequencies of actions and gazes represent the feature vector, which is fed into a classifier to identify whether the student is engaged or disengaged.
+Examples of such feature vectors are illustrated in Fig.~\ref{fig:featuresExamples}.

+Furthermore, when student behavior is shown as a histogram of actions, model predictions are easier to interpret.
+As an example, Fig.~\ref{fig:f_engaged} shows an engaged student who spends the majority of the time staring at the target, placing a hand on the face, and taking notes.
+Another illustration of an engaged student who looks at the target, supports his head and crosses arms is provided in Fig.~\ref{fig:s_engaged}.
+On the other hand, Fig.~\ref{fig:s_disengaged} represents a disengaged student who looks off the target while supporting head.
+This confirms the importance of the student's gaze when interpreting an action.
+Another illustration for a disengaged student who plays with phone while supporting head is shown in Fig.~\ref{fig:f_disengaged}.